dayton-outar/smpl/SPECIFICATION.md

 ## 4 Extensions

-Here are a few ideas for extensions tosmpl:
+Here are a few ideas for extensions to SMPL :

 - arbitrary precision integer arithmetic.
-It would be good ifsmplwere not restricted to integers that could fit within the 32-bit two’s complement representation.
+It would be good if SMPL were not restricted to integers that could fit within the 32-bit two’s complement representation.
 These “big” integers could be represented by using multiple words of contiguous storage to store the bits of the number.
     Each of the primitive arithmetic operators would have to be redefined to accommodate these